ember-learn/guides-source/guides/v3.4.0/object-model/index.md

 ### Introducing: Ember Objects

-The [Ember Object](https://www.emberjs.com/api/ember/release/classes/EmberObject) class extends plain JavaScript objects to provide core framework functions such as participating in Ember's binding system.
+The [Ember Object](https://www.emberjs.com/api/ember/release/classes/EmberObject) class extends plain JavaScript objects to provide core framework functions such as participating in Ember's [binding system](https://guides.emberjs.com/release/object-model/bindings/) or how changes to an object automatically trigger updates to the user interface.

 Most objects in Ember, including Routes, Models, Services, Mixins, Controllers, and Components extend the `EmberObject` class.